nandoflorestan/use-dart-from-js/README.md

 Although the last 3 are very close numbers, they might drift apart if more Dart code is added.

+I am not sure what a typical hello world weighs in TypeScript to compare.

 Those starting bundle sizes are very acceptable to me if you are building an app.
 If you are building a library, it depends on the nature of the library.
 For small things, nope, just use TypeScript.

-I wouldn't build a generic small JavaScript library this way; but what I want to build is something different: the core of an app (in Dart) to be used by a reactive GUI (written in JS with MithrilJS).
+I wouldn't build a generic small JavaScript library this way; but what I want to build is something different: the core of an app (in Dart) to be used by a reactive GUI (written in JS with [MithrilJS](https://mithril.js.org/), an awesome small reactive library).
 I believe the pleasure of writing Dart instead of TypeScript may be worth the interop burden, especially if this burden is minimal, like when you have zero to very few JS libraries you want to call from Dart.